pouyabey/enterprise-active-directory-helpdesk-lab/README.md

 ## CLIENT01 Virtual Machine

-I created a Windows client virtual machine named `CLIENT01` in VMware Workstation.
-This machine will be used to test domain joining, domain user login, and shared folder access.
+I created a Windows 11 Pro client virtual machine named `CLIENT01` in VMware Workstation.
+This machine was used to test domain joining, domain user login, shared folder access, and Help Desk troubleshooting scenarios.

 Configuration:

 - Hostname: `CLIENT01`
-- Operating System: Windows 10/11 Pro
+- Operating System: Windows 11 Pro
 - Network Adapter: Same virtual network as `DC01`
 - Purpose: Domain-joined client workstation for Help Desk testing
 ---

 ## CLIENT01 DNS Configuration

 Configured the DNS settings on `CLIENT01` to point to the domain controller `DC01`.
-This allows the client machine to locate the Active Directory domain and prepare for domain join.
+This allows the client machine to locate the Active Directory domain and authenticate against the domain controller.

 - CLIENT01 IP Address: `192.168.56.20`
 - Preferred DNS Server: `192.168.56.10`